ethanabrooks/dissertation/bellman-update-networks.typ

 During testing, we evaluate the model on a randomly generated maze.
 This ensures that all grids are reachable, unlike the training setting in which grids may be walled off in some cases.
-Generalization in this setting is possible, since the model has the opportunity during training to learn about wall dynamics during training.
-However, the general "shape" of value in the environment is quite different during evaluation, in which walls form passages instead of scattering randomly.

 As the results in @fig:walls-regret indicates, the model achieves better generalization performance when trained with lower values of $delta$.
-We also observe a similar generalization gap in @fig:walls-rmse as in
+We also observe a similar generalization gap in @fig:walls-rmse as in @fig:root-mean-sq-error.
-@fig:root-mean-sq-error.

-TODO: qualitative analysis

 === Training without ground-truth targets